jacksonrayhamilton/bundlifier/README.md

 ## CLI

 Run `bundlify` to bundle files in the current directory's "input directory" into its "output directory," assuming the earlier directory structure.

+Run `bundlify --maybe-build` (or the shorthand, `bundlify -m`) to create bundles if ones have not already been created.

 Run `bundlify --watch` (or the shorthand, `bundlify -w`) to bundle continuously.